Cricket: New Zealand V Australia - 1st Test Scoreboard - UrduPoint

 Cricket: New Zealand V Australia - 1st Test Scoreboard

-Wellington, (APP - UrduPoint / Pakistan Point News - 2nd Mar, 2024) Scoreboard after Australia's second innings on day three of the first Test between New Zealand and Australia in Wellington on Saturday:
+Wellington, (APP - UrduPoint / Pakistan Point News - 2nd Mar, 2024) Scoreboard at stumps on day three of the first Test between New Zealand and Australia in Wellington on Saturday:

 Australia 1st innings 383 (C. Green 174 not out, M. Marsh 40; M. Henry 5-70)